 Intrusions of clean air into the basin as a result of terrain-flow interactions, east-to-west cross-basin transport above the surface, and shallow thermally-driven slope and valley circulations are important factors for pollutant transport within the Uintah Basin.

-CMAQ model-derived estimates of ozone concentrations that are forced by the most realistic emission inventories available and the best specification of the snow surface and meteorological conditions tend to be adequate near major precursor emission source regions in the southeast quadrant of the Basin but too low throughout most of the Basin and overnight.
+CMAQ model-derived estimates of ozone concentrations that are forced by the most realistic emission inventories available and the best specification of the snow surface and meteorological conditions tend to be adequate near major precursor emission source regions in the southeast quadrant of the basin but too low throughout most of the basin and overnight.

 Partial answers to the specific research questions posed in Chapter 1 and additional related discussions on the implications of these findings are now provided.